iain-todd-86400/cs-demo-iv/README.md

 #### Inherit from `IonicIdentityVaultUser`

-There should be a service in the code that represents the currently logged in user.
+There is generally a service in any codebase that represents the currently logged in user.
+In the code in this repo, that service is called the `Identity` service.
+In other systems it may go by names like `User` or `CurrentUser`.
 This service will need to be updated to inherit from `IonicIdentityVaultUser`.
 Any code that is specific to the non-secure storage of the token will also need to be stripped.

-In the code in this repo, that service is called the `Identity` service.
-In other systems it may go by names like `User` or `CurrentUser`.
+##### Configuration

 The first task that needs to be done is to configure Identity Vault via the constructor.
 Note that some of this code already existed in the `Identity` class, but calling `super` with the configuration has been added: